Ultimate Guide To Buying a Stairlift

 Depending on your individual situation, you may need to make one or more modifications to your home to help you stay there and maintain your independence.
 There are a wide range of home mobility solutions available, a stairlift being one part of the puzzle.

-In case you’re not completely familiar, a stairlift is a motorized chair that runs on a track fitted to your staircase.
-The seat can be parked at the top or bottom of the stairs and controls can typically be used to “call” or “send” it either way.
+Since a stairlift runs on a track fitted to your staircase, the seat can be parked at the top or bottom of the stairs and controls can typically be used to “call” or “send” it either way.

 One major concern that buyers may have is that they have a set of stairs that is curved or has a landing.
 Not to worry; there are straight and curved lifts available, so curved staircases shouldn’t present an issue.